Skip to main content

 • Essential Person Program - The Essential Person Program helps you stay in your home by contributing to the cost of having someone live with you to provide essential care.

-• Assisted Residential Programs - People who are in need of assistance and a place to live, may be eligible for services to help meet that need.
+• Assisted Residential Programs - People who need assistance and a place to live, may be eligible for services to help meet that need.

 • Adult Family Care